Crowmoore/WPF-Backlog/README.md

 If you have access to Labranet you can find the installation package from \\ghost\TEMP\Installation\H3090.
 Alternatively you can just grab the Release folder from this repository.

+There's just one caveat; Since the MySQL database is running on the student server, in order to actually use the application you have to be connected with the Labranet, either directly or via VPN.

 ## Features

 ### Implemented